Brinzolamide/ brimonidine drops

 Brand Name: Simbrinza

-Brinzolamide/ brimonidine drops is used for:
+Brinzolamide/ brimonidine drops are used for:

 Lowering eye pressure in patients with open-angle glaucoma or increased pressure of the eye (ocular hypertension).